carlosfrontend/carlosfrontend/README.en.md

 ---

-### 📌 Sobre mí
+### 📌 About me

-Soy un desarrollador frontend junior motivado y en constante aprendizaje.
+Frontend developer focused on building clean, accessible, and efficient interfaces.
-Trabajo con React y estoy mejorando en custom hooks, TypeScript y testing con Vitest.
+I work with React and custom hooks, use TypeScript to improve code quality and employ Vitest for testing.
-Me encanta crear interfaces accesibles y limpias, y me esfuerzo por mejorar la experiencia del usuario.
+I'm passionate about improving user experience and continuous learning.

 ---

-### 🌱 Skills Clave
+### 🌱 Key Skills

-- React & Custom Hooks (en aprendizaje)
+- React & Custom Hooks
-- TypeScript para mejorar la calidad del código
+- TypeScript for secure and scalable development
-- Testing con Vitest básico
+- Testing with Vitest for code quality
-- Astro para sitios estáticos y rendimiento
+- Astro for static sites and performance
-- Tailwind CSS para diseño modular y rápido
+- Tailwind CSS for modular and fast styling
-- CSS Modules para estilos encapsulados
+- CSS Modules for scoped styles
-- Webpack para bundling y optimización
+- Webpack for bundling and optimization
-- HTML semántico para accesibilidad y SEO
+- Semantic HTML for accessibility and SEO
-- Uso nativo de Fetch API para consumir REST APIs
+- Native Fetch API for consuming REST APIs
-- Accesibilidad web y diseño responsive
+- Web accessibility and responsive design
-- Git & colaboración en equipo
+- Git & collaborative workflows

 ---

-### 📫 Contacto
+### 📫 Contact

 <div align="left">